USEPA/CMAQ/DOCS/Release_Notes/inorganicsulfate_iepox_fix.md

 ## Brief Description

-Acid-catalyzed reactions of IEPOX result in a number of condensed-phase products including 2-methyltetrols and IEPOX-organosulfates.
+Acid-catalyzed reactions of IEPOX result in several condensed-phase products including 2-methyltetrols and IEPOX-organosulfates.
 IEPOX SOA has conceptually included this composition since CMAQv5.1.
 In *aero6i* and *aero7i*, the speciation into tetrols, organosulfates, dimers, etc., is explicit.
 In *aero6* and *aero7*,